Motorpsycho (film)

-Motorpsycho or Motor Psycho is a 1965 film by Russ Meyer.
-Made just before Meyer's better-known Faster, Pussycat!
+Motorpsycho or Motor Psycho is a 1965 action film by Russ Meyer.
+Produced just before Meyer's better-known Faster, Pussycat!
 Kill!
 Kill!
-(1965), the film explores similar themes of sex and violence, but focuses on a male motorcycle gang, unlike the female gang of go-go dancers featured in Faster, Pussycat!.
-Motorpsycho is also notable for containing one of the first portrayals of a disturbed Vietnam veteran character in film.
+(1965), the film explores similar themes of sex and violence but focuses on a male motorcycle gang rather than the female gang of go-go dancers featured in the later film.
+Motorpsycho also contains one of the first portrayals of a disturbed Vietnam veteran character in film.

 Plot

-The story involves a veterinarian whose wife is raped by a motorcycle gang led by a sadistic Vietnam veteran.
-After the gang kills an old man, his wife teams up with the veterinarian to hunt down the gang.
+A veterinarian's wife is raped by a motorcycle gang led by a sadistic Vietnam War veteran.
+After the gang kills an old man, the veterinarian and his wife resolve to hunt the gang.